Preorder Move Slow & Make Things, and enjoy a collection of thoughtful bonus content created just for you!

 original oil paintings | edward hopper study | miss mustard seed | marian parsons

 The final painting I squeezed in just before I came back online was a study of a Percy Gray landscape.
-(I used THIS book as a reference.)
+(I used book as a reference.)
 Oh man, I love this one!
 I love the grayed-out palette and the character of the tree.
 I can’t wait to study more of his landscapes and color palette.

 original oil paintings | percy gray landscape study | miss mustard seed | marian parsons